angular/angular/aio/content/guide/component-styles.md

 component* basis, you can set the *view encapsulation mode* in the component metadata.
 Choose from the following modes:

-* `Native` view encapsulation uses the browser's native shadow DOM implementation (see [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Shadow_DOM) on the [MDN](https://developer.mozilla.org) site) to attach a shadow DOM to the component's host element, and then puts the component view inside that shadow DOM.
+* `ShadowDom` view encapsulation uses the browser's native shadow DOM implementation (see [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Shadow_DOM) on the [MDN](https://developer.mozilla.org) site) to attach a shadow DOM to the component's host element, and then puts the component view inside that shadow DOM.
 The component's styles are included within the shadow DOM.

+* `Native` view encapsulation uses a now deprecated version of the browser's native shadow DOM implementation - [learn about the changes](https://hayato.io/2016/shadowdomv1/).

 * `Emulated` view encapsulation (the default) emulates the behavior of shadow DOM by preprocessing (and renaming) the CSS code to effectively scope the CSS to the component's view.